 The crush pad is the place where the grapes enter the “wine” part of their journey after they have been harvested.

-Our winemaking team is excited by the overall quality of each varietal and how this will lend itself to the art of winemaking and the vintages that will be marked 2019!
+Our winemaking team is excited.
+They are happy with the overall quality of each varietal of our 2019 harvest.
+What’s more, how this will lend itself to the art of winemaking and the vintages that will be marked 2019!

 Don’t forget while you’re here to sign up for our Birthday Club and receive a $20 Gift Voucher for your Birthday!